A new normal

 What happens during the waiting period

-- We will notify shellfish grower and the Corps if a Section 401 water quality certification and Coastal Zone Management (CZM) federal consistency is needed.
+• We will notify shellfish grower and the Corps if a WQC and Coastal Zone Management (CZM) federal consistency is needed.

 Pre-filing meeting

-We will hold a pre-filing meeting with applicants on a case-by-case basis to review their project, discuss the type of shellfish aquaculture operation to be certified, and the required supporting documents that need to be submitted for a valid application, if an individual Section 401 water quality certification is needed.
+We will hold a pre-filing meeting with applicants on a case-by-case basis to review their project, discuss the type of shellfish aquaculture operation to be certified, and the required supporting documents that need to be submitted for a valid application, if an individual WQC is needed.

-Certain types of operations may not need to continue the Section 401 certification process if we determine the specific operation does not meet the requirements of the EPA rule.
+Certain types of operations may not need to continue the WQC process if we determine the specific operation does not meet the requirements of the EPA rule.
 If no certification is needed, we will notify the Corps and shellfish grower.
-If the shellfish grower is notified that an individual Section 401 is required, please submit a valid Section 401 certification application, by following the directions below.
+If the shellfish grower is notified that an individual WQC is required, please submit a complete WQC request, by following the directions below.

 Agency request for comments

-Applying for individual Section 401 certification for commercial shellfish aquaculture operations
+Applying for individual Section 401 water quality certification for commercial shellfish aquaculture operations

 If a shellfish grower has not already submitted a pre-filing meeting request, follow the instructions above to start the process.
-A Section 401 certification application can only be submitted after the commercial shellfish grower has submitted their pre-filing meeting request with Ecology and waited a minimum of 30 days.
-This is a requirement of the EPA rule, and it cannot be shortened or waived.
+A WQC application can only be submitted after the commercial shellfish grower has submitted their pre-filing meeting request with Ecology.

-- Complete a Section 401 certification request application form.
-If you need help completing the form and supporting documentation, please contact us at ecyrefedpermits@ecy.wa.gov or call 360-407-6076.
+1. Complete a WQC request form.
+If you need help completing the form and supporting documentation, please contact us at ecyrefedpermits@ecy.wa.gov.

-- Prepare supporting documents.
+2. Prepare supporting documents.
 We will need specific information from shellfish growers to process your request.
 Growers will work with their Ecology project manager to identify the required documents.
-If you have a copy of the application materials you previously submitted with the Corps, please submit that information to us.
-Unfortunately, we do not have access to the Corps’ records.
-If you do not have a copy of your application package, please contact your project manager to discuss other forms or ways to submit the needed information.
+However, you must submit a copy of your federal application package with your request.

-Submitting your application for a Section 401 water quality certification
+Submitting your request for a Section 401 water quality certification

-After the 30-day pre-filing meeting waiting period, applicants can submit their Section 401 certification form and supporting documents to ecyrefedpermits@ecy.wa.gov.
-Applicants must also submit the entire application packet to the Corps at the same time.
+After the pre-filing meeting waiting period, applicants can submit their WQC request form and supporting documents to ecyrefedpermits@ecy.wa.gov

-After we have received an application, we will evaluate the submitted information and notify the shellfish grower whether we consider their application to be complete and valid.
+After we have received a request, we will evaluate the submitted information and notify the shellfish grower whether we consider their application to be complete.

-Complete applications must meet the nine elements defined in the EPA rule.
-Incomplete applications will not be considered valid.
-We will notify the grower and the Corps if an application is incomplete and what information or documentation is needed.
+Complete applications must contain the information identified on the WQC request form and any additional information identified by the project manager during the PFMR period.
+We will notify the grower and the Corps if a request is incomplete and what information or documentation is needed.

-If an application is considered to be valid, we will notify both the Corps and the grower.
-At that time, the Corps can notify us of the reasonable period of time for Ecology to review and issue a decision.
+If a request is considered to be complete, we will notify both the Corps and the grower.
+At that time, the reasonable period of time for Ecology to review and issue a decision begins.
 A public notice will be issued either by Ecology, or a joint public notice will be issued by the Corps.

 Public notice

 The public has an opportunity to review and comment on all requests for a individual Section 401 water quality certification and CZM Federal Consistency requests.
-An Ecology-issued public comment period will be open for 15 to 21 days.
-A joint public comment period will be will be open for 15 to 30 days.
+An Ecology-issued public comment period will be open for 21 days.
+A joint public comment period will be open for 15 to 30 days.

 Approval, denial, or applying conditions to an application

-Under Ecology's Section 401 certification authority, we can approve, approve with conditions, or deny an application.
+Under Ecology's Section 401 certification authority, we can grant, grant with conditions, or deny a request.
 If conditions are required for approval, those conditions become part of the permit issued by the Corps.

-If an application is denied, the applicant must restart the request process with a new pre-filing meeting request and Section 401 application.
-If your application was denied, we recommend that you do not start a new application until you have resolved the basis for the denial.
+If a request is denied, the applicant must restart the request process with a new pre-filing meeting request and WQC request.
+If your request was denied, we recommend that you do not start a new request until you have resolved the basis for the denial.

 Waiver

-If we do not issue a decision within the reasonable period of time specified by the Corps at the time the application was determined valid, and no official time extension has been granted by the Corps, this constitutes a waiver of Ecology's Section 401 water quality authority and the Corps can issue its permit.
+If we do not issue a decision within the reasonable period of time at the time the request was determined complete, and no official time extension has been granted by the Corps, this constitutes a waiver of Ecology's Section 401 water quality authority and the Corps can issue its permit.

 Appeals